 The ceremony was well underway.
 The Inquisitor had already sung the sacrificial hymn.
 It reminded the subjects of the Triarchy and the faithful worshippers of the Temple of Divine Wrath that every sacrifice was pleasing to the gods.
 An innocent victim was more pleasing, because it had no selfishness.
 It was the only sacrifice capable of achieving forgiveness and postponing the end of the world.

 The shackles from the first ten prisoners already lay silent on the ground.
 The Gordin guards had hanged the wretches spread-eagled from the hooks.
 One of those wretches was the lithe red-haired girl with the whip marks across her face and shoulders—personally selected by the Count.
 In the brazier, terrifying hooks and pincers glowed bright red and steam was beginning to rise above the cauldron.
 The Inquisitor gave the sign.
-The executioner dipped a ladle into the cauldron and splashed a dollop of boiling water over the outermost prisoner, a black-skinned Vandil, who squealed like a scalded pig before the slaughter and immediately went limp and drooped from the straps as the children—both those among the prisoners and the onlookers on the square—wailed and cried.
+The executioner dipped a ladle into the cauldron and splashed a dollop of boiling water over the outermost prisoner, a black-skinned Vandil, who squealed like a scalded pig and immediately went limp and drooped from the straps as the children—both those among the prisoners and the onlookers on the square—wailed and cried.

 The Inquisitor and his headsman stood transfixed.
 Even Lo Pheng forgot about everything.
 For one second.
 For one instance.
 For a long, eternal instance in which a thought crossed his mind.